sergeinack3/PowerEduc/mod/glossary/formats/README.txt

 GLOSSARY FORMAT PLUGINS
 -----------------------

-Starting with Moodle 1.4, the glossary module supports a plugin architecture to create your own formats.
+Starting with PowerEduc 1.4, the glossary module supports a plugin architecture to create your own formats.
 This plugin system allows you to "invent" your own presentations for your glossary data. :-)